ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 ITM0IRyiEhVpa6VnKyExMiEgNveroyWBPlgGyfkflYjDaaFf/Kn3bo3OfghBPDWo6AfSHlNtL8N7ITEwIXc1gU5X73xMsJormzzXlwOyrCs+9XCPk63Y+z0=
 ```

-In websites without HTTPS, it is possible for Internet service providers (ISPs) or other intermediaries to inject content into webpages without the approval of the website owner.
+In websites without HTTPS, it is possible for Internet Service Providers (ISPs) or other intermediaries to inject content into webpages without the approval of the website owner.
 This commonly takes the form of advertising, where an ISP looking to increase revenue injects paid advertising into the webpages of their customers.
 Unsurprisingly, when this occurs, the profits for the advertisements and the quality control of those advertisements are in no way shared with the website owner.
 HTTPS eliminates the ability of unmoderated third parties to inject advertising into web content.

 ### How is HTTPS different from HTTP?
 Technically speaking, HTTPS is not a separate protocol from HTTP.
 It is simply using TLS/SSL encryption over the HTTP protocol.
-HTTPS occurs based upon the transmission of TLS/SSL certificates, which verify that a particular provider is who they say they are.
+HTTPS communication occurs based upon the transmission of TLS/SSL certificates, which verify that a particular provider is who they say they are.

 When a user connects to a webpage, the webpage will send over its SSL certificate which contains the public key necessary to start the secure session.
 The two computers, the client and the server, then go through a process called an SSL/TLS handshake, which is a series of back-and-forth communications used to establish a secure connection.
 To take a deeper dive into encryption and the SSL/TLS handshake, you can read about what happens in a [TLS handshake](https://www.cloudflare.com/en-in/learning/ssl/what-happens-in-a-tls-handshake/).